If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 6. Beekeeper Intervention Eliminated

 Remember for the Rose beehive, the honeybees, including the queen bee, are free to roam within the hive and without any restrictions.
 The queen excluder is not there, just like it is in the wild environment.
 What this means is that honey bees regulate the brood cycle without interference.
 All that the beekeeper needs to do is replace the brood combs and extract honey where they are situated.

 7. Compatibility with Standard Hives

 The main differentiator of the Rose hive from others is its uniform dimensions.
 All boxes, honeycombs, and brood are of the same size in the Rose beehive.
 Furthermore, its overall dimensions match that of the B.S. and Langstroth beehives.
 This, therefore, makes it possible for an existing beekeeper to switch from the other hive designs to the Rose hive without any problems.
 The hives can be replaced gradually, piece by piece until all your hives are Rose beehives.

 - Makes it easy to change old combs.

 - Promotes the health of the honeybees.

-- No heavy lifting required while arranging boxes.
+- No heavy lifting is required while arranging boxes.

-- More convenient to use since supers and brood box are of the same size.
+- More convenient to use since supers and brood boxes are of the same size.